MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-sample-persistent-chat-database-queries.md

       GROUP BY prinName
       ORDER BY ChatMessages DESC

-<span data-ttu-id="2d290-107">Use o exemplo a seguir para obter uma lista de todos os participantes que já enviaram uma mensagem com "Olá mundo".</span><span class="sxs-lookup"><span data-stu-id="2d290-107">Use the following example to get a list of everyone who ever sent a message with "Hello World" in it.</span></span>
+<span data-ttu-id="548e9-107">Use o seguinte exemplo para obter uma lista de todos que já enviaram uma mensagem com a frase "Olá Mundo".</span><span class="sxs-lookup"><span data-stu-id="548e9-107">Use the following example to get a list of everyone who ever sent a message with "Hello World" in it.</span></span>

     SELECT nodeName as ChatRoom, prinName as Name, content as Message FROM tblChat, tblNode, tblPrincipal
       WHERE channelId = nodeID AND userId = prinID AND content like '%Hello World%'

-<span data-ttu-id="2d290-108">Use o exemplo a seguir para obter uma lista de associações de grupo para uma determinada entidade de segurança.</span><span class="sxs-lookup"><span data-stu-id="2d290-108">Use the following example to get a list of group memberships for a certain principal.</span></span>
+<span data-ttu-id="548e9-108">Use o exemplo a seguir para obter uma lista de membros do grupo de uma determinada entidade.</span><span class="sxs-lookup"><span data-stu-id="548e9-108">Use the following example to get a list of group memberships for a certain principal.</span></span>

     SELECT prinName as Name
       FROM tblPrincipalAffiliations as pa, tblPrincipal
       where principalID = 7 and affiliationID = prinID

-<span data-ttu-id="2d290-109">Use o exemplo a seguir para obter uma lista de cada sala de chat que um usuário, Jane Dow, é membro direto de.</span><span class="sxs-lookup"><span data-stu-id="2d290-109">Use the following example to get a list of every chat room that a user, Jane Dow, is a direct member of.</span></span>
+<span data-ttu-id="548e9-109">Use o exemplo a seguir para obter uma lista de todas as salas de chat das quais um usuário, Maria da Silva, é um membro direto.</span><span class="sxs-lookup"><span data-stu-id="548e9-109">Use the following example to get a list of every chat room that a user, Jane Dow, is a direct member of.</span></span>

     SELECT DISTINCT nodeName as ChatRoom, prinName as Name
       FROM tblPrincipalRole, tblPrincipal, tblNode
       WHERE  prinRoleNodeID = nodeID AND prinRolePrinID = prinID AND prinName = 'Jane Dow'

-<span data-ttu-id="2d290-110">Use o exemplo a seguir para obter uma lista de convites que um usuário recebeu.</span><span class="sxs-lookup"><span data-stu-id="2d290-110">Use the following example to get a list of invitations that a user has received.</span></span>
+<span data-ttu-id="548e9-110">Use o exemplo a seguir para obter uma lista dos convites recebidos por um usuário.</span><span class="sxs-lookup"><span data-stu-id="548e9-110">Use the following example to get a list of invitations that a user has received.</span></span>

     SELECT prinName
           ,nodeName